IBM/workshop-quarkus-openshift-reactive-endpoints/workshop/exercise-03/README.md

-# Exercise 3: Invoke Endpoints reactively
+# Exercise 2: Invoke Endpoints reactively

-In this lab you will learn how to invoke REST APIs reactively with [MicroProfile Rest Client](https://github.com/eclipse/microprofile-rest-client).
+In this exercise you will learn how to invoke REST APIs reactively with [MicroProfile Rest Client](https://github.com/eclipse/microprofile-rest-client).

-You will extend the service from the previous lab to invoke the 'Articles' service which runs on OpenShift.
+You will extend the service from the previous exercise to invoke the 'Articles' service which runs on OpenShift.

 ![](../../images/lab6.png)